zilch/type-route/docs/introduction/getting-started.md

 > Type Route was designed with excellent React integration in mind but isn't coupled to a specific UI framework.
 Most code examples in the documentation use React, but the general principles covered apply regardless of framework.

 Continue reading this page for a quick overview of how to start using Type Route in your project.
 Read [Why Type Route?](./why-type-route.md) or [Core Concepts](./core-concepts.md) for a more detailed introduction.
+Find a full runnable version of the below examples on the [React](../guides/simple-react-example.md) page.

 ## Install